Sign up for preview subscriptions

 Select the plus sign (+) to create a new project.

 Select the project type.

 Enter the project information, and then select Create.

-If you plan to evaluate Retail, be sure to select Microsoft Dynamics 365 for Retail in the Product name field.
+If you plan to evaluate Commerce, be sure to select Microsoft Dynamics 365 Commerce in the Product name field.

 The new project for managing your instance is created.

 You're already set up as a user of your LCS project.
 If you've also added other Office 365 users, you must add them to this project.
 Other administrators and developers will then be able to deploy their own environments.
 These LCS users are team members who will actively work on the implementation.
 Don't confuse them with end users.
 Start on the project page in LCS.

 - Scroll to the right, and then, in the More tools section, select the Project users tile.